wyann99/presentation/annual-report/PITCHME.md

 ---
 ## New BI Log Pipeline
-- Automation collection for Comprehensive BI log
+- Automated collection for Comprehensive BI log
 - Sink to Hadoop directly for easy query and operate
-- Enhanced feature like realtime report and alerting
+- Enhanced data like realtime report and business monitoring
 ---
 ## Schedule
 - Nov, Kickoff by CRM 2.0 and Data Platform team